Quantification Settlement Agreement

 - the Coachella Valley Water District’s Colorado River annual allotment at 330,000 acre-feet

-- provides for a large water transfer between the IID-San Diego County Water Authority
+- the IID-San Diego County Water Authority water transfer

 Quantification Settlement Agreement and the Salton Sea

-The Salton Sea, now fed largely by agricultural run-off, played a key role in the Quantification Settlement Agreement.
+The Salton Sea has played a key role in the Quantification Settlement Agreement.

-The Salton Sea provides important habitat for fish and migratory birds but has been in a long decline due to salt build up and diminished water supply.
-The receding shore line and exposed lake bed have also created air quality problems from toxic dust.
+The sea, which straddles Imperial and Riverside counties, provides important habitat for fish and migratory birds, attracting some 400 different bird species.
+But it has been in a long decline due to salt build up and diminished water supply.
+The receding shoreline and exposed lake bed have also created air quality problems from toxic dust.

-In response, the Imperial Irrigation District and the San Diego County Water Authority agreed to send fresh water to the Salton Sea to replace water Colorado River water diverted under the QSA.
-The deal runs through 2017.
+In response, the Imperial Irrigation District and the San Diego County Water Authority agreed to send fresh water to the Salton Sea to replace Colorado River water diverted under the QSA.
+The deal expired in 2018.